arcus-azure/.github/CONTRIBUTING.md

 You can do this by **forking** the repository to your personal GitHub account and start working on the forked repository.
 Once you've finished implementing the changes, create a pull request to the upstream Arcus repository to make your changes official!

 ### Forking
-Make sure that you have forked the Arcus repository to which you want to contribute to your personal GitHub workplace.
+Make sure that you have forked the Arcus repository to which you want to contribute to your personal GitHub account.
 We work solely with pull requests (PRs) for new features or adaptations.

 > More information on GitHub forking is available [here](https://guides.github.com/activities/forking/).

 ### Implementing changes
-Once you've forked the repository, you can start making changes to the fork in your own GitHub workplace.
+Once you've forked the repository, you can start making changes to the fork in your own GitHub account.
 When working on an issue, we recommend that you create a feature-branch on your own fork and make the changes on that feature branch.
 By doing that, you can keep your own `master` branch up to date with the current changes.

 ### Review and merge of the changes
 When you're finished implementing the changes that are required for a feature or bug-fix, create a pull request for your feature branch into the `master` branch of the upstream Arcus repository.